To print: Select File and then Print from your browser's menu

 If your reaction to stress is to eat, it’s time to learn some new ways to deal with stress.
 Many people find it helpful to take a short break or go for a brisk walk when the tension builds up.
 Learning to meditate can also help you deal with stress over the long term.
 If you’re stumped on how to cope with stress or negative emotions, consider taking a stress-management class or meeting with a behavioral health professional such as a psychologist or social worker certified to do psychotherapy.

 Decide how much you need to change.
 Depending on your personal preference, you may choose to make radical or gradual changes in your lifestyle.
 Gradual adjustments to things you already do may make changes more palatable and easier for you to make into habits.
 However, some people argue that a radical change to a healthy diet and exercise has rapid benefits and gives you encouragement to stay the course.
-Ultimately, the best approach is the one that works for you.
+Ultimately, the best approach to achieving and sustaining weight loss is the approach that works for you.

 Some smaller changes might include using low-fat or skim milk instead of whole milk, buying leaner cuts of beef like round, or investigating alternatives to beef such as ground turkey, soy products, or even vegetarianism.
 To increase your fruit and vegetable intake, add strawberries or a banana to your cereal, put some spinach in your sandwiches, or consider replacing side dishes like French fries with a salad.
 Choose low-fat alternatives to spreads like cream cheese, or have the restaurant “hold the mayo.”
 If your diet is already balanced and nutritious as is, you may simply want to reduce the size of your food portions, particularly if you’re still eating as much as when you were in college.
 Despite what your mother may have taught you about eating everything on your plate, your body often knows its needs, so stop eating when you’re full, even if there’s still food left on your plate.